WRFI Board of Directors

 Upon moving to Ithaca, Chantal returned to radio broadcasting as WRFI volunteer and co-host of WRFI’s “Human Rights and Social Justice” program.
 She has made media appearances with other local and national outlets, such as WVBR, NY1 News, C-SPAN, and PBS Newshour.
 Her daytime gig involves teaching at Cornell Law School, where she is Professor of Law and also directs the Clarke Initiate for Law and Development in the Middle East and North Africa.
 Previously, Chantal chaired the Law Department of the American University in Cairo, and has consulted internationally for USAID and the US State Department’s Advisory Committee on International Law.

-Joe Romano has been the Marketing Manager at GreenStar Natural Foods Market for over a decade.
+Joe Romano was the Marketing Manager at GreenStar Natural Foods Market for over a decade.
 Before his tenure at GreenStar, Joe played out in five bands in NYC and worked in film and television in NYC for 20 years.
 Before that, he taught English Literature and Creative Writing at the City University of New York.
 He has a wife, a daughter and two cats, (in that order), and currently resides in Ithaca, NY.

 Joseph Haefeli was formerly the Director of Technology (including radio) for the College of Performing and Visual Arts of the University of Northern Colorado.
 Since his arrival as a volunteer in 2014, he has been a dynamo around the station.
 He has played a key role in the design and renovation of WRFI’s Studio B, the overhaul and reorganization of our signal chain, the installation of a new IP telephone system, as well as numerous other improvements.